 In Bible times, a widow was helpless to support herself.
 She could not take a job.
 Unless she was a trained craftsman she could not make anything to sell.
 So, she was completely dependent on relatives.
 Since relatives can be stingy, it was common for widows to be extremely poor.
 Therefore, moved by compassion, the church reached out to help the poor widows in its own midst.

-But the devil spotted a cultural division in the church that he could take advantage of.
+But the devil spotted a cultural division in the church that he could turn to his advantage.
 Some of the early Christians in Jerusalem spoke Aramaic and some spoke Greek.
-The "Greeks" (speakers of Greek) tended to be wealthier and better educated.
+The "Grecians" (speakers of Greek) tended to be wealthier and better educated than the "Hebrews" (speakers of Aramaic).
 Those who were giving handouts to the widows probably did not find many in the Greek community who needed help.
 Yet the Greeks started to complain that the daily handout was neglecting their widows.